dbeinhauer/mcs-source/working_log.md

 # 26.3.2024
-- the subdirecories in the Luca's dataset are due the memory managment (too large data)
+- the sub-directories in the Luca's dataset are due the memory management (too large data)
 - each segment is 1 experiment (1 image)
 - I am also interested in blank parts
 - trials are not interesting (they are here in case we have experiments with multiple trials)
-- basicaly what I want is to take the times of each spike train in each neuron
+- basically what I want is to take the times of each spike train in each neuron
     - need to manage the order (both experiments and neurons)
 - I want to create from the data multidimensional matrix
     - neurons matrix architecture: